 I don’t believe that people can be “stress-free” by nature.
 We can be more or less resilient than the others, but sooner or later, everyone experiences the feelings of tension and anxiety.
 When the stress alarms are triggered, you always have a choice: you can give in to these annoying thoughts and feelings, or you can fight them and recover your mental stability.
+While some people drink, smoke and indulge in drugs to relieve stress, there are numerous other ways to do so, without getting into such habits.
+But if you’re aware of someone who is addicted, you can contact a rehab near me for treatment.
 When your brain just won’t shut down, it’s good to have several useful techniques in mind.
 No one has to live with constant tension.
 I’ll share some stress-relief techniques that work for me – try them out or find your own.

 1. Pick a hobby that’ll make you happy